 - 1. Ensure that all components have been reassembled correctly and that no tools or loose screws are left inside your computer.
-See "Computer components" on page 35 for the locations of various components in your computer. - 2.
+See "Computer components" on page 33 for the locations of various components in your computer. - 2.
 Ensure that the cables are routed correctly before reinstalling the computer cover.
 Keep cables clear of the hinges and sides of the computer chassis to avoid interference with reinstalling the computer cover. - 3.
-Hold the computer cover with the handle and position the computer cover on the chassis.
-Insert the tabs on the bottom of the cover into the corresponding slots on the chassis.
+Position the computer cover on the chassis so that the rail guides on the bottom of the computer cover engage the rails on the chassis.
+Then, push the cover to the front of the computer until it snaps into position.